TillMacher/apscale_gui/README.md

 ### Further dependencies - blastn

-Apscale also calls blastn for the local blast modules.
+APSCALE also calls blastn for the local blast modules.
 It should be installed and be in PATH to be executed from anywhere on the system.

 Check the BLAST Software home page: